Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Methodology

 In our setting, the stark differences between the source and target domain in image and graph features further amplify the \ac{tl} challenge.
 Specifically, source and target domains significantly differ in image characteristics such as background and foreground intensities, signal-to-noise ratio, and background noise, as well as graph characteristics such as the structures' radii or edge regularity.
 Edge regularity refers to the geometrical straightness of the underlying structure.
 While roads in the U.S. (e.g., highways) typically have a high edge regularity, vessels in microscopic images are highly irregular (i.e., the vessel does not follow a straight line and has high intra-edge curvature).
-To address this challenge, we utilize a domain adversarial on the image and graph level, respectively.
+To address this challenge, we utilize a domain adversarial network on the image and graph level, respectively.
 These adversarial networks are used when jointly pretraining in both domains.
-Similar to previous methods \cite{ganin2015unsupervised, tzeng2017adversarial, long2018conditional}, the image-level adversarial is a small neural network that classifies the domain based on a sample's feature representation after the feature extractor.
-We treat each image patch $p^{u,v}$ at position $u,v$ as an individual sample and compute the cross-entropy loss where $D \in [0,1]$ denotes whether the respective sample is from the source or target domain \cite{chen2018domain}.
+Similar to previous methods \cite{ganin2015unsupervised, tzeng2017adversarial, long2018conditional}, the image-level adversarial network is a small neural network that classifies the domain based on a sample's feature representation after the feature extractor.
+We treat each image patch $p^{u,v}$ at position $u,v$ as an individual sample and compute the CE loss